Output Quality

 Some situations warrant exceeding time budgets:

 First iteration of new workflow: You’re learning patterns.
 Extra review time is investment in future efficiency.
+I budget double the normal review time for the first two weeks of any new workflow.

 High-stakes outputs: Executive communications, legal documents, external publications.
 Higher stakes justify more scrutiny.
+A board presentation gets 20 minutes.
+A team Slack update does not.

 Training others: When teaching team members quality standards, you demonstrate thorough review to calibrate expectations.
+Once calibrated, they should hit the same time targets you do.

 But these should be exceptions.
 If every output requires extended review, the workflow isn’t working.